andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

+> For Mongo.
+If you want to implement `database transaction`, we must run mongodb as a `Replication Set`.

 If you change the environment value of `APP_ENV` to `production`, that will trigger.

 1. CorsMiddleware will implement `src/configs/middleware.config.ts`, else the default is `*`.